Lullabot/information-security-policy/physical/device.md

 Best practices for maintenance of electronic equipment includes, but is not limited to:

-* Protecting devices from malware and viruses.
-* Using surge protectors.
+- Using surge protectors.
-* Staying current on software security updates.
-* Avoiding unlicensed or questionable software.
-* Procuring insurance to cover potential equipment loss or damage.
+- Procuring insurance to cover potential equipment loss or damage.
-* Maintaining a regular backup schedule.
+- Maintaining a regular backup schedule.